-The definition of Conservation Areas Network\ used for this standard differs from the definition included in Forest Stewardship Council Standard of Canada.
+The definition of Conservation Areas Network used for this standard differs from the definition included in Forest Stewardship Council Standard of Canada.
 For this standard, the IGI definition was retained, which does not include the concept of Area of ecological influence.

-- 6.5.1 A Conservation Areas Network\ that achieves objectives associated with maintenance or restoration of natural systems, while considering contributions to regional, provincial, national and international conservation\ and protected area\ targets, is established, using best available information\.
+- 6.5.1 A Conservation Areas Network that achieves objectives associated with maintenance or restoration of natural systems, while considering contributions to regional, provincial, national and international conservation and protected area targets, is established, using best available information.
 This network can include: - 1.
-Representative sample areas\ of native ecosystems\; - 2.
-Conservation zones\ - 3.
-Protected areas\ - 4.
-Connectivity\ areas - 5.
+Representative sample areas of native ecosystems; - 2.
+Conservation zones - 3.
+Protected areas - 4.
+Connectivity areas - 5.
 Retention system of unmanaged and ageing forests;, - 6.
-Areas of High Conservation Value\ from categories 1, 3 and 4 (Principle 9); - 7.
-Areas restored to natural conditions\; - Other elements of habitats\ and protection areas\ defined and mapped in Criteria 3.5, 6.4, 6.6 and 6.7.
+Areas of High Conservation Value from categories 1, 3 and 4 (Principle 9); - 7.
+Areas restored to natural conditions; - 8.
+Other elements of habitats and protection areas defined and mapped in Criteria 3.5, 6.4, 6.6 and 6.7. - 6.5.2 Large and undisturbed areas, where they exist, as well as ecosystems of significant value at the landscape level are prioritized when selecting areas to be included in the Conservation Areas Network at Indicator 6.5.1. - 6.5.3 The Conservation Areas Network covers a minimum of 10% of the area of the Management Unit or the entire group of SLIMF Management Units.